kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

   with Kubernetes, Cluster API and the ecosystem).

-- However, providers choosing to keep using Cluster API custom conditions should be aware that starting from the CAPI release when v1beta1 removal will happen (tentative Q1 2026), the Cluster API project will remove the Cluster API condition type, the `util/conditions` package, the code handling conditions in `util/patch.Helper` and everything related to the custom Cluster API `v1beta.Condition` type.
+- However, providers choosing to keep using Cluster API custom conditions should be aware that starting from the CAPI release when v1beta1 removal will happen (tentative Apr 2026), the Cluster API project will remove the Cluster API condition type, the `util/conditions` package, the code handling conditions in `util/patch.Helper` and everything related to the custom Cluster API `v1beta.Condition` type.
   (in other words, Cluster API custom condition must be replaced by provider's own custom conditions).